arthurvanstrien/AvansLessons/README.md

 # AvansLessons
-This repository contains the code I have written in Avans lessons with the exeption of large projects.
+This repository contains the code I have written while following Avans lessons with the exeption of large projects.